snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

 #Enumerations

 Broadleaf provides two data structures to store enumeration like data, a `BroadleafEnumerationType` and a `DataDrivenEnumeration`.
 Both are, in essence, just a collection of `String` values.
-A `BroadleafEnumerationType` is used to provide a predefined set of values to use in business logic, while a `DataDrivenEnumerations` is used to provide a variable set of values to use in places like drop-down menus in the admin console.
+A `BroadleafEnumerationType` is used to provide a predefined set of values to use in business logic, while a `DataDrivenEnumeration` is used to provide a variable set of values to use in places like drop-down menus in the admin console.

 ##BroadleafEnumerationType